tahminaakterbristy/Shopfront-Client/README.md

 ## Key Features
-• Products organized and displayed based on selected categories
+• Products organized and displayed based on selected categories user
 • Clean UI for browsing multiple product segments
 • Add to Cart functionality
 • Users can add products to their shopping cart
 • Online payment integration through SSLCommerz
+• Avialable Profille updation fro user
+• User can search for a product
 • Users can view their previous orders
 • Displays order details like product name, quantity, and total cost
 • Responsive UI optimized for both desktop and mobile users